bocke/pexports/README.md

 ## COPYRIGHT

-Pexports, Copyright (C) 1998 Anders Norlander
+Pexports, Copyright (C) 1998-2025 Anders Norlander and contributors.

 This program has ABSOLUTELY NO WARRANTY; This is free software, and you are welcome to redistribute it under certain conditions; see COPYING